eficode-academy/ca-project/README.md

 - Make sure that you have a waffle for your Github repository.

 Python hints for the issues script:
-- Linux: sudo apt-get install pip
+- Linux: sudo apt-get install python-pip
 - Linux: sudo pip install requests
 - Mac: sudo easy_install pip
 - Mac: sudo pip install requests